awsdocs/aws-codepipeline-user-guide/doc_source/reference-pipeline-structure.md

 + When you use an Amazon S3 bucket as a deployment location, you also specify an object key\.
 An object key can be a file name \(object\) or a combination of a prefix \(folder path\) and file name\.
 You can use variables to specify the location name you want the pipeline to use\.
 Amazon S3 deployment actions support the use of the following variables in Amazon S3 object keys\.
 **Using variables in Amazon S3**
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/reference-pipeline-structure.html)
-+ Depending on the action type, you can have the following number of input and output artifacts:
-**Action Type Constraints for Artifacts**
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/reference-pipeline-structure.html)
 + These are the valid `actionTypeId` categories for CodePipeline:
   + `Source`
   + `Build`